 Graduate Nursing Program, Academic Complex B, 110A, 7-4614

-The Decker School of Nursing offers graduate level programs of study culminating in professional graduate degrees of Master of Science (MS) and Doctorate of Nursing Practice (DNP) with majors in family, community health, psychiatric mental health or adult-gerontological nursing.
+The Decker School of Nursing offers graduate level programs of study culminating in professional graduate degrees of Master of Science (MS) and Doctorate of Nursing Practice (DNP) with majors in family, community health, family psychiatric mental health or adult-gerontological nursing.
 The Decker School also offers the research degree Doctor of Philosophy (PhD) in Nursing with emphases in rural health and vulnerable populations.
-You will find more information on the Graduate program in the University Bulletin and on the Decker School of Nursing web site.
+You will find more information on the Graduate Nursing programs of study in the University Bulletin and on the Decker School of Nursing web site.
 The Bulletin in effect when students enter the Decker School describes the processes and requirements that affect student progression to degree completion.

 For general information on admissions, financial aid, housing, program costs, and visiting the campus, click here.